 The following form needs to be filled in and sent to the PNZ Executive Officer:

-As of September 2022, the PEI-1 process has been updated by the NZ Police
+As of January 2023, the PEI-1 process has been updated.
+Details of ammunition are now required by the NZ Police and MFAT.

 Here is the current process, after you fill in the PEI-1 (Link above) and the MFAT form (See below) to the PNZ Executive Officer.
 (Note this is for 5 firearms or LESS ONLY).

 - The PNZ XO will send in a PEI-1 form to the NZ Police via [email protected].

 - The Police will send back a copy of the PEI-1 AND an import permit for the re-importation of the arms items to the person.
 (Keep copies of this form with you on your trip).

 - MFAT will be sent a notification of the firearms, slides, frames, barrels, and ammunition leaving the country.

 - Note: The airport does not require a copy of the permit on export, as this is issued for importation and is not related to exportation – It is not a Police requirement to provide export information.
 MFAT however, may require a notification.